 - On the next step an Interest packet is selected among the recorded Interests inside in-records in the PIT entry.
 This is necessary because Interests in different in-records can have different guiders [1] (e.g. InterestLifetime).
 The current implementation always selects the last incoming Interest.
 However, this simple selection criteria can change in the future releases after we understand better the effects of guiders. - If the strategy indicates a new nonce is wanted (the wantNewNonce flag), the Interest is copied, and a random nonce is set onto the copy. - This flag is necessary since the strategy may want to retransmit the pending Interest.
 During the retransmission, the nonce must be changed, otherwise the upstream nodes may falsely detect Interest loops and prevent the retransmitted Interest from being processed. - The next step is to create in the PIT entry an out-record for the Interest and insert entry for the specified outgoing Face.
-If an out-record and/or an entry for the outgoing Face already exist, it will get refreshed by the value of InterestLifetime in the selected Interest packet (if InterestLifetime in Interest packet is omitted, value of 4 seconds is used). - After PIT entry is updated, the outgoing Interest pipeline sets the unsatisfy timer for the PIT entry.
-This timer expires when all InRecords in the PIT entry expire.
-Expiration of the unsatisfy timer triggers entering the Interest unsatisfied pipeline (Section 4.2.5). - Finally, the Interest is forwarded via the Face.
+If an out-record and/or an entry for the outgoing Face already exist, it will get refreshed by the value of InterestLifetime in the selected Interest packet (if InterestLifetime in Interest packet is omitted, value of 4 seconds is used). - Finally, the Interest is forwarded via the Face.

-4.2.4 Interest Reject Pipeline
+1.2.4 Interest Reject Pipeline